Blue Origin sues U.S. government over SpaceX lunar lander contract | Technology

 Blue Origin sues U.S. government over SpaceX lunar lander contract

-Blue Origin's lawsuit filed in the U.S. Court of Federal Claims on Friday "challenges NASA’s unlawful and improper evaluation of proposals," the company said in a court filing.
-Last month, the Government Accountability Office (GAO) sided with the National Aeronautics and Space Administration over its decision to pick a single lunar lander provider, rejecting Blue Origin's protest.
+Jeff Bezos's Blue Origin sued the U.S government over NASA's decision to award a $2.9 billion lunar lander contract to Elon Musk's SpaceX.
+Bezos has offered to cover up to $2 billion in NASA costs if the U.S. space agency awarded Blue Origin a lunar landing contract.

 Jeff Bezos's Blue Origin sued the U.S government over NASA's decision to award a $2.9 billion lunar lander contract to Elon Musk's SpaceX.
-Blue Origin's lawsuit filed in the U.S. Court of Federal Claims on Friday "challenges NASA’s unlawful and improper evaluation of proposals," the company said in a court filing.
+Blue Origin said its lawsuit filed in the U.S. Court of Federal Claims on Friday is "an attempt to remedy the flaws in the acquisition process found in NASA’s Human Landing System."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)